-TFG Global and its division Expat Financial is now offering a complimentary country risk report to global HR managers who allow our firm to examine their global benefit plan and obtain quotes from the market.
+TFG Global and its division Expat Financial is now offering free country risk profile report to global HR managers who allow our firm to examine their global benefit plan and obtain quotes from the market.
 Such international group insurance plans can include vital health, evacuation an/or life insurance for their expatriate employee population.

 An Expat Employer’s Fiduciary Duty of Care for Expats

 Sending employees abroad is a significant financial, moral and legal responsibility for expatriate employers.
 Many professionals are constantly talking about the importance of providing a “duty of care” for expat employees sent to work abroad and even when sending employees for long or short term assignments and meetings.
 A duty of care means that the global employer needs to take all steps required to safeguard and prepare for the safety, well being and health of their employees.

 Important Tips on How to Become an Expat.
 An expatriate, or expat, is a person who lives outside of their native country.
 Today, more and more people are willing to leave their home country and experience a brand new job or lifestyle abroad.
 To better prepare you for your life overseas, we will discuss six […]